 One area of improvement is notifications: some notifications that volunteers previously had to send manually will now be automated—for example, confirmation event emails to a workshop attendee, or a reminder to yourself to reach out to provisional volunteer you're coaching.
-Another area of improvement is session scheduling: SCORE Engage features a much-improved scheduling tool that can be accessed by both volunteer mentors and clients, and integrates directly with the volunteer’s calendar in G Suite (@scorevolunteer.org).
+Another area of improvement is session scheduling: SCORE Engage features a much-improved scheduling tool that can be accessed by both mentors and clients and integrates directly with the mentor’s calendar in G Suite (@scorevolunteer.org).

 Q. Will SCORE Engage offer chapters and volunteers improved ability to see the impact of their efforts?